Try Prime Discounted Monthly Offering

-Amongst the many small stucco statuettes found in the late Umayyad palace near Jericho were a pair of guardsmen.
+Amongst the many small stucco statuettes found in the late Umayyad palace near Jericho were a

 This man's headgear is now known to represent a qalansuwa quilted hat rather than a helmet.